Occupational profile of the workforce, employee numbers, occupational trends and customer-facing roles.

 Customer-facing roles

-In 2021, just over 40% of public servants who responded to the Te Taunaki Public Service Census had customer-facing roles, working directly with the public, external customers and clients, or people in their care.
-Of those who responded to the survey, two-thirds of customer-facing workers were female.
+In 2025, just over 39% of public servants who responded to the Public Service Census had customer-facing roles, working directly with the public, external customers and clients, or people in their care.